Pre-event and Post-event Massage Therapy

 Having a massage after your running event will improve the flow of blood through your muscles.
-It’s also a great opportunity for your Sports Focus massage therapist to get an idea of how your muscles and joints feel before and after the massage.
+It’s also a great opportunity for your sports massage Sydney therapist to get an idea of how your muscles and joints feel before and after the massage.
 Getting on top of any tightness, pain and niggling injuries now will help you get back to training sooner.

 Having a massage before and after an event can play an important role in your running performance and recovery.
 If you’re considering getting your own pre- or post-event massage, call us at Sports Focus Physiotherapy.
 Our friendly and experienced physios are always happy to help with your reparation and recovery!